 Figure 2.
-Strategies and plans the Health and Wellbeing Strategy integrate with.
+Strategies and plans that integrate with the Health and Wellbeing Strategy

-This Health and Wellbeing strategy will integrate with many other strategies and plans developed by the council, NHS, and other organisations.
-Each strategy has its own focus and an important contribution to make towards the overarching aim of improving health and wellbeing and reducing health inequalities.
-We hope that over time the approach set out here can be incorporated into these wider strategies and plans, so that all of our collective resources are focused on achieving the vision of closing the health and wellbeing gap in Bedford Borough.
+This Health and Wellbeing Strategy will integrate with many other strategies and plans developed by the council, NHS, and other organisations.
+Each strategy has its own focus and an important contribution to make towards the overarching aims of improving health and wellbeing and reducing health inequalities.
+It is anticipated that over time the approach set out here can be incorporated into these wider strategies and plans, so that all of our collective resources are focused on achieving the vision of closing the health and wellbeing gap in Bedford Borough.
 The Health and Wellbeing Board will have a role in coordinating this work and monitoring the impact.

 Some of the most important strategies and plans that we will work alongside are shown above (Figure 2).
-Of particular note are the ICS strategy, providing a healthcare focus, and the Place Based Plan providing a focus on health and social care integration and access to preventative services.
+Of particular note are the BLMK ICS Joint Forward Plan, which focuses on healthcare provision, and the Place Based Plan, which has a focus on health and social care integration and access to preventative services.
 Healthcare, social care, and preventative services are of course essential for health and wellbeing.
-However, as the ICS strategy and Place Based Plan already contain detailed plans about how to improve their respective areas of focus, we have not sought to replicate them here.
+However, as the ICS Joint Forward Plan and the Place Based Plan already contain detailed proposals about how to improve their respective areas of focus, we have not sought to replicate them here.